 Questions from Parents/carers

-Q. My son/daughter is only going to be in College 3 days, can they do another course?
+Q. My son/daughter is only going to be in college for three days, can they do another course?

 A. A full-time course is typically 16 hours of teaching per week, however, our students are expected to supplement this with independent study, coursework and assignments.